Cinnamon, Chilli Or Coconut: 15 Types Of Hot Chocolate To Try This Winter

 They keep it traditional with chocolate syrup, chocolate powder and milk.
 Nothing like going back to the basics if you ask us, especially if a book from their sister, Full Circle, is joining you.

-Coast does a mean hot chocolate, though it’s super heavy on cinnamon.
-Added with it is sea salt and some Belgian chocolate.
+Coast does a mean hot chocolate that's a little heavy on cinnamon.
+It also contains sea salt and some Belgian chocolate.

 The words ‘Belgian’ and ‘chocolate’ are used together so often that one could almost forget what a powerful force they are when combined.
 This European-style Gurgaon café does all things chocolate really well, not in the least of which is the hot chocolate.

-Sakley’s has us feeling cosy every time we step in; from the woody decor to the dim lights and the fireplace, it’s like a snug home in the hills.
-Add Emily’s Home-Made Hot Chocolate and a good book to that, and you’re all sorted for a beautiful evening.
+Our beloved Sakley’s (now Music & Mountains Cafe) has us feeling cosy every time we step in; from the woody decor to the dim lights and the fireplace, it’s like a snug home in the hills.
+Add the Home-Made Hot Chocolate and a good book to that, and you’re all sorted for a beautiful evening.